 a.
 Sammanhang set/2 glass dome with base, cork $14.99

-Cork brings both tone and texture to a space, adding warmth to a room with light coloured surfaces.
-These glass domes with cork bases from IKEA are a great filler piece which can be left as they are or used to display items such as jewellery, or perhaps an air plant.
+Cork brings both tone and texture to a space, adding warmth to a room with light-coloured surfaces.
+These glass domes with cork bases from IKEA are a great filler piece that can be left as they are or used to display items such as jewellery, or perhaps an air plant.
 These functional boxes are super Scandi – the clean lines are cool and contemporary, but the cork has a retro edge.
-I love these simply placed together on the bedside table for decorative purposes and to bring a natural element in to the space.
+I love these simply placed together on the bedside table for decorative purposes and to bring a natural element into the space.

 b.
 Indira bedspread, grey $29.99